jhogvi/jhogvi/README.md

 <hr>
   <img align="right" height="150"  src="https://www.fabiosilvalima.net/wp-content/uploads/2017/04/fabiosilvalima-notfound.gif"  />

-  - 📍 I'm living in Paraná, Brazil.
+  - 📍 I'm living in Toronto, Brazil.

   - 💻 This profile it's testing some projects and to do deploy.